 Concerns bridge syntax and semantics to define abstractions and assign responsibilities that compose and decompose modular and expressive designs.

 When our domain model, system requirements or design objectives change radically, new concerns unfold and emerge as relevant.

 The new concepts, problems and solutions can only be expressed after the respective concerns are also represented and separated in the design; otherwise, we would introduce duplication and break modularity.

 The emerging concerns must be distilled from all the modules where they were mixed with other concerns.
 That is when we deliberately break the OCP, opening and changing previously existing classes in order to represent and separate the new concerns.

 New relevant concerns can emerge from either small or big changes.
 Fowler’s Video Store didactic program provides us with a good example.
-Creating an HTML version of the customer’s statement makes its format a relevant concern.
+Creating an HTML version of the customer’s statement makes formatting a relevant concern.
 The

 statement method must be opened and factored to avoid duplication.
-After format is separated from content, the OCP again must be observed when creating new versions for other formats.
+After formatting is separated from content, the OCP again must be observed when creating new versions for other formats.